gsalierno/PyDup/README.md

 # PyDup
-# from unstruct word doc to struct data
+from unstructured word document to (possibly) structured data